dimensions: 156 × 75 × 45cm

 photography: Jeroen Verrecht

-On top of the elemental layeredness and architecture of our soils – the original geologic compositions and structures of our surroundings – humanity has added its own layers.
-These recent, human topologies – sometimes referred to as the Anthropocene – have always been a vital inspiration for Linde Freya Tangelder’s designs and concepts.
-She deconstructs, studies and interprets them; both concerning their relation to the underlaying, natural materials and resources and the inventiveness of their singular forms and aspects.
+On top of the elemental layers and architecture of our soils – the original geological compositions and structures of our environment – man has added his own layers.
+These recent human topologies – also referred to as the Anthropocene – have always been an important source of inspiration for Linde Freya Tangelder’s designs and concepts.
+She deconstructs, studies and interprets them, both in terms of their relationship to the underlying natural materials and resources, and the inventiveness of their particular forms and aspects.

-Some of those contemporary, man-made terrains have a distinctive quality, fusing what has been with what is still to come and merging past traditions with future perspectives.
-A quality to be found in places such as brickyards or former textile factories.
-Inspired by these old, industrial landscapes with their typical architecture and brick chimneys, Linde builded two open shelf systems – a low and a high version – with conical feet.
+Some of these contemporary, man-made sites have a distinctive quality in which what has been merges with what is yet to come, and in which past traditions blend with future prospects.
+A quality that can be found in places like brickyards or former textile factories.
+Inspired by these old industrial landscapes with their typical architecture and brick chimneys, Linde built two open shelf systems – a low and a high version – with conical legs.

-High Section thereby refers to the hypothetical cross sections of these landscapes, revealing a variety of structures and interspaces, of architectural styles, textures and materiality.
-A mental image which is further shaped by the appearances of archaeological sites and then translated into a cabinet with varying shelves, both concerning the ways the shelves look and feel and the rhythm of their spacings.
+High Section refers to the hypothetical cross-sections of these landscapes, revealing a variety of structures and interspaces, of architectural styles, textures and materiality.
+A mental image that is further shaped by the appearances of archaeological sites and then translated into a cabinet with varying shelves, both in the way they look and feel and in the rhythm of their spacing.